cloudflare/cloudflare-docs/content/cloudflare-one/tutorials/clientless-access-private-dns.md

 # Access a web application via its private hostname without WARP

-With Cloudflare Browser Isolation and Resolver Policies, users can connect to private web-based applications via their private hostnames without needing to install the WARP client.
-By the end of this tutorial, users who pass your Gateway DNS and Network policies will be able to access your private application at `https://<your-team-name>.cloudflareaccess.com/browser/https://internalrecord.com`.
+With Cloudflare Browser Isolation and resolver policies, users can connect to private web-based applications via their private hostnames without needing to install the WARP client.
+By the end of this tutorial, users who pass your Gateway DNS and network policies will be able to access your private application at `https://<your-team-name>.cloudflareaccess.com/browser/https://internalrecord.com`.

 {{<tutorial>}}